majapavlo/majapavlo.github.io/README.md

 ### readme

-## under construction  -- nothing to see here yet
+Work in Progress.
+Not much to see in this Repository yet.